ICHEC-learn/intro-to-linux/_episodes/07-ssh.md

 - "How do I log into a supercomputer?"
 objectives:
 - "Introduce the concepts of ssh keys and why they are needed"
-- "Generate an ssh keypair for different operating systems"
+- "Generate an ssh key-pair for different operating systems"
 keypoints:
-- "ssh keypairs are needed to log into most supercomputing systems"
+- "ssh key-pairs are needed to log into most supercomputing systems"
-- "To log into ICHEC's cluster, an ssh keypair is necessary"
+- "To log into ICHEC's cluster, an ssh key-pair is necessary"
-- "You only need one ssh keypair generated per device"
+- "You only need one ssh key-pair generated per device"
 - "ssh keys are typically stored in the user's home directory"
 ---